Edgeworth/memerna/README.md

 Turner 2004 model (t04p1, t04p2):

 - Adds coaxial stacking
+- Lonely pairs are "soft disallowed" - only consider pairs where at least one of the adjacent two pairs could be made.
 - Updates parameters for terminal mismatches, hairpin, bulge, internal, and multiloops.
 - Special stacks of length > 2 base pairs are not handled.
 - Internal loops are limited to size 30 in most implementations in memerna.